Am I Eligible to Make a Claim?

 Were you injured as a result of this accident?

-During your claim assessment, our solicitors will need to ask you some questions about the injury or injuries you have suffered due to the accident.
+During your claim assessment, the solicitors will need to ask you some questions about the injury or injuries you have suffered due to the accident.
 A personal injury can be a physical injury, such as whiplash, a fractured wrist or a laceration, or a psychological injury such as post-traumatic stress disorder.
 If you were lucky to escape without suffering any type of injury, you would not be eligible to claim.
 Near misses or close shaves are not grounds for compensation under personal injury law.

 Did the accident happen within the time limit?